roman-milk/roman-milk.github.io/the-hitch-hiker.md

  "What did you tell her?"

  I turned to her, "You and I have an awful lot of talking to do in the next eleven hundred miles."
-Report_Story #1